AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-The COVID-19 pandemic has accelerated digital transformation in education as nearly 1.5 billion students across the world became distanced from their classrooms.
+The COVID-19 pandemic has accelerated digital transformation in education as nearly 1.5 billion students worldwide became distanced from their classrooms.
 However, online education is not the only way digital technologies transform the teaching and learning experience.
-We explore how digital transformation affects the education sector with key technologies and trends.
+We explore how digital transformation affects education with key technologies and trends.

 What does digital transformation mean for education?

-Digital transformation in education means digitalizing processes and products to improve the teaching and learning experience for everyone involved.
+Digital transformation in education means digitalizing processes and products to improve everyone involved’s teaching and learning experience.

 Digital transformation in education focuses on:

-• Accessibility: Digital technologies enable learners (e.g. students, employees) to access learning resources more easily and less expensively than traditional education.
-People across the world, from all ages, with different socioeconomic statuses have access to classes and resources through the internet.
+• Accessibility: Digital technologies enable learners (e.g., students, employees) to access learning resources more easily and less expensively than traditional education.
+People across the world, of all ages, with different socioeconomic statuses, have access to classes and resources through the internet.
 Technologies such as text-to-speech remove the barriers for students with disabilities.

 • Increased engagement:

-• Customized learning: Computer technology and AI enable educational methods such as adaptive learning where each learner is allowed to learn in a way appropriate to them.
+• Customized learning: Computer technology and AI enable educational methods such as adaptive learning, in which each learner can learn in a way appropriate to them.

-School shutdowns and distance education are some of the most profound effects of COVID-19 which has demonstrated the importance and urgency of incorporating digital technologies into education.
+School shutdowns and distance education are some of the most profound effects of COVID-19, demonstrating the importance and urgency of incorporating digital technologies into education.
 Even before the pandemic, the education industry was in the process of digital transformation.
 The image below from research by HolonIQ shows that global EdTech (education technology) venture capital funding had increased from $500 million to $7 billion between 2010 and 2019.
-The effect of the pandemic is also staggering as the investments almost tripled in 2021.
+The effect of the pandemic is also staggering, as the investments almost tripled in 2021.

 EdTech venture capital funding had significantly increased, highlighting the trend of digital transformation in education